 High fructose corn syrup and table sugar can lead to liver toxicity.
 These sugars are able to raise the amount of fat in your liver, just like alcohol…

 Fatty liver disease is a major public health issue around the planet.
 It can literally kill you!

 Read labels before you buy anything and avoid products that contain added sugars.

 10. Choose a healthy sugar

 To make date sugar, dates are pulverized into powder or are crushed into syrup.
-This means that date sugar is like a whole food, also providing fiber, protein, fats, vitamins and minerals.
+This means that date sugar is like a whole food, also providing fiber, protein, fats, vitamins and minerals…